alinnman/celestial-navigation/maths/notes-on-azimuth-calculation.md

 At ~1° sensor accuracy the spherical approximation is good enough, but understanding these layers will help anticipate where the next accuracy wall is as the hardware improves.

+## Final note

+I haven't ruled out there is an analytical solution to this problem.